moclam1905/CocktailRecipes/memory_bank/progress.md

 - Ingredient Explorer Feature (Phase 7)
 - Advanced Filtering Options (Phase 7)
 - BaseViewModel and Error Handling Standardization (Architecture Improvement)
+- "Mocktail Corner" Feature (Phase 7)

 ### Ongoing Tasks:
 - None currently - ready to start next feature.

 ### Next Steps:
-- Implement "Mocktail Corner" Feature (Phase 7).
 - Implement "Browse by First Letter" Feature (Phase 7).
 - General UI/UX Refinements (Phase 7).

 ### Blockers/Issues:
-- Need to finalize the design theme for the "Mocktail Corner" UI ("garden-inspired" theme mentioned in tasks).
+- Need to decide between Rotary wheel or 3D carousel design for the "Browse by First Letter" feature
-- Consider whether to implement bottom navigation bar for better feature navigation.
+- Consider how to optimize API call volume for alphabetical browsing

 ### Notes:
 - The application now has a robust, standardized architecture with consistent error handling across all features.
-- All ViewModels should now inherit from BaseViewModel for standardized error handling.
+- All ViewModels now inherit from BaseViewModel for standardized error handling.
-- BaseScreen should be used as foundation for all screens to ensure consistent UI structure.
+- BaseScreen is used as foundation for all screens to ensure consistent UI structure.

 # Implementation Progress